|Minimum Tank Size||Variable, See Feeding Section|

 Feeding & Diet

 Feeding scooter blennies is the only difficult part of ownership.
 Scooter blennies are slow hunters whose diet consists of copepods and amphipods, nearly microscopic crustaceans that live in live rock and macro algae.
 ‘Pods’ will repopulate themselves if given enough space and time, however this requires large tanks, the use of refugiums or adding more pods frequently.
 This means if no target feeding is done each mandarin/scooter blenny will need a 50 gallon with sump set up or 100 gallon tank.
 Blennies in smaller tanks will quickly wipe out the entire pod population.
-Blennies are also able to eat small invertebrates such as new born snails and crabs.
+Blennies are also able to eat small invertebrates such as new born shrimp, snails and crabs.

 Before buying a scooter blenny it is best to have the LFS feed them in the tank.
 If they accept frozen or prepared foods then they may be kept in smaller tanks.
 However these fish are still part of the dragonet family and will not always accept other foods.